 North Carolina Courts Overview

 It helps to understand how the North Carolina state court system works when you’re trying to find court records.
 The North Carolina trial court system consists of Superior Courts, District Courts, and Business Court.

 North Carolina has a unified court system referred to as the General Court of Justice.
 Superior Courts and District Courts are the trial court divisions of the North Carolina General Court of Justice.
 The North Carolina Business Court is a specialized court division composed of Superior Court judges that handle complex business and commercial cases.
 Superior Courts have general jurisdiction over all civil and criminal cases, but generally handle cases beyond the jurisdiction of District Courts.
 District Courts have limited jurisdiction over certain types of civil and criminal cases.
-The North Carolina General Court of Justice has also established Family Court programs in some District Courts to handle domestic relations, mental health, and juvenile cases that would otherwise be heard by Superior or District Courts.
+The North Carolina General Court of Justice has also established Family Court programs in some District Courts to handle domestic relations and juvenile cases that would otherwise be heard by District Courts.

 Civil cases heard by Superior Courts include general civil claims with more than $25,000 in dispute, exclusive of interest and costs.
 Superior Courts also handle cases without financial thresholds, such as certain types of injunctions and requests for declaratory relief, constitutional rights, eminent domain, most administrative agency decisions, adoptions, and complex business issues.